More Advanced Commands For Dogs

 Step 4: Repeat.
 But this time only drops your hand (also avert your eyes) and treats when he barks twice.
 (This may take some patience).

-Step 5: Work on this several times a day until your little furry friend realizes he must continue to bark until you drop your hand.
+Continue to Step 5: Work on this several times a day until your little furry friend realizes he must continue to bark until you drop your hand.

 Step 6: Gradually stop holding your right hand up so that your dog will use your eyes as the cue to stop speaking.